Welding School Costs in Texas: Tuition, Fees, and Aid Options

 tuition varies by residency

 Tuition for welding programs in Texas varies widely by program length and your residency.
-For example, at one public community college, an in-state A.S. degree (60 units) runs about $2,760 versus roughly $20,040 for out-of-state students, while short certificates (about 8 units) cost roughly $368 in-state and $2,672 out-of-state.
+For example, at one public community college, an in-state A.S. degree (60 units) runs about $2,760 versus roughly $20,040 for out-of-state students.
+Short certificates (about 8 units) cost roughly $368 in-state and $2,672 out-of-state.

-You’ll see clear tuition comparison points across program variations: in that example, specialized 30-unit tracks like Gas Tungsten Arc Welding sit near $1,380 in-state and $10,020 out-of-state.
+You’ll see clear tuition comparison points across program variations.
+In that same example, specialized 30-unit tracks like Gas Tungsten Arc Welding sit near $1,380 in-state and $10,020 out-of-state.

-If you need intensive hands-on training, Structural and Pipe Welding can push total term costs much higher—about $21,103 including tuition, supplies, tools, and fees for an approximately 1,000-hour program.
+If you need intensive hands-on training, Structural and Pipe Welding can push total term costs much higher.
+Expect about $21,103 including tuition, supplies, tools, and fees for an approximately 1,000-hour program.

 Use these figures to weigh program length, residency impact, and potential financial aid when choosing a path.